jamesdevs-404/it-support-portfolio/README.md

 ## 🚀 About Me
 I’m passionate about solving IT problems before they become problems.
 Whether it’s troubleshooting a network outage, configuring systems, or assisting non-technical users, I deliver clear solutions with a calm, professional approach.
+This portfolio contains real-world tasks and tools I’ve worked with as an IT Support Technician.
+It highlights my experience with Active Directory, ticketing systems, PowerShell, and troubleshooting user issues.

 ---